 AR (Augmented Reality)

 A technology that superimposes a computer-generated image on a user’s view of the real world, providing a composite view.
-AR can be experienced using a smartphone screen or wearable devices such as connected glasses (Google Glass, Microsoft HoloLens, Magic Leap are expected to release consumer wearables starting 2016).
+AR can be experienced using a smartphone or tablet screen, or wearable devices such as connected glasses (Google, Microsoft, Magic Leap and Apple are all working on AR headset solutions).

 VR (Virtual Reality)